Kully/VLAHB/README.md

 # Why VLAHB?

-1. An opportunity to learn more about how hardware works
+1. An opportunity to learn how to write algorithms and learn about how hardware works
-2. Build cool asm programs
+2. Build cool assembly programs
-3. The love of learning
+3. The love and curiosity of learning

 # Instructions
 1. Choose a filename in the `Makefile` to match the `.asm` you want to run